FOR FACILITATORS

 Add Ambient Sound

-2. In Environment, select Ambient Sound
+2. In Environment, click Ambient Sound

-3. Upload audio (or supported video source)
+3. Upload audio (or a supported video source)

 Supported audio uploads include MP3, WAV, OGG, M4A/AAC, plus MP4/WebM sources.